Houseplant 101: Top Five Plant Parenting Tips

 Spending more time at home has meant many of us have developed a newfound love for houseplants!
 As well as beautifying your living space, houseplants can help relieve stress and enrich the air inside your house.
-As we enter the winter months, fluctuations in temperature and other conditions can negatively impact your indoor garden in unexpected ways, so here are our top five tips to be the best plant parent to your little pots of nature this winter.
+As seasons change, fluctuations in temperature and other conditions can negatively impact your indoor garden in unexpected ways, so here are our top five tips to be the best plant parent to your little pots of nature.

 Let there be light